 The Cooperative Credit Union Association represents the credit unions in Massachusetts, New Hampshire and Rhode Island.
 The credit unions of these three states have joined together to ensure that they can, individually and collectively, provide consumers with outstanding financial services.

 The Association is, first and foremost, an advocate for its member credit unions.
 The most important role it plays is to represent the interests of credit unions before Congress and state legislatures, regulatory bodies and the public.
 In addition, the Association provides excellent learning opportunities for credit union volunteers and professionals and a steady stream of quality information through its Daily CU Scan and various other channels.
 The Association also works with a select group of businesses that serve the credit union community through its CU Connect program as well as a number of Credit Union System Partners.

 The credit unions of Massachusetts, New Hampshire and Rhode Island elect directors to represent them on the Association's Board of Directors.
 The Association's permanent board will be elected at its first annual meeting, which will be held in October 2015.
 The seats on the Board of Directors are apportioned in such a way that credit unions of different sizes and those from each state are all well represented.
 Prior to that election, the Association's Board will consist of members of the Decision Making Body (DMB) which guided the three state organizations through the merger process.
-Please click here to see a list of the current members of the Association Board.

 The first credit unions in the nation were formed in New England and so too were the first credit union trade groups.
 The three state leagues that came together to form the Cooperative Credit Union Association each had a long and proud history of service.